binarysculptor/wallet/doc/build-osx.md

 Other commands:
 -------

-    ./libertyd -daemon # to start the pivx daemon.
+    ./libertyd -daemon # to start the liberty daemon.
     ./liberty-cli --help  # for a list of command-line options.
     ./liberty-cli help    # When the daemon is running, to get a list of RPC commands